dfinity/portal/docs/developer-docs/backend/rust/index.md

 To support Rust development, the IC SDK includes the [Rust canister development kit (Rust CDK)](https://github.com/dfinity/cdk-rs).

 **Whle using the IC SDK is the typical path for most developers, experienced Rust developers may choose to circumvent IC SDK entirely and use the [Rust CDK](https://github.com/dfinity/cdk-rs) directly.
-This documentation assumes one is using the IC SK to build Rust canisters.**
+This documentation assumes one is using the IC SDK to build Rust canisters.**

 ### The Rust CDK consists of the following crates: